Key Performance Indicators of Your 3PL and How to Improve Them through WMS Auditing

 Rate of Return

+A low RoR reflects cost savings in terms of reduced product returns, re-stocking, and associated handling expenses.
+RoR serves as a barometer of a 3PL provider’s performance, helping them to maintain a competitive edge.
 The ideal range is below 2%.
-Incorrect shipments, damaged goods, or unpleasant customer service will likely cause customer dissatisfaction and affect your RoR.
-To offset such effects, investigate root causes of returns, recommend improvements in packaging and handling, and suggest enhancements in order accuracy.
+Incorrect shipments, damaged goods, or unpleasant customer service will likely negatively affect your RoR.
+To offset such effects, investigate root causes of returns, improve packaging and handling, and enhance order accuracy.

 Dock-to-Stock Cycle Time